55th Chief of Engineers Makes First Visit to Rock Island District

 |0

-This work, 55th Chief of Engineers Makes First Visit to Rock Island District [Image 2 of 2], by James Finn, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 55th Chief of Engineers Makes First Visit to Rock Island District, by James Finn, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 55th Chief of Engineers Makes First Visit to Rock Island District